-So you’re automatically starting something that what you’re doing is you’re trying to create a short term effect.
+So you’re automatically starting something that what you’re doing is you’re trying to create a short-term effect.
 You’ll get your weight and this time it’ll be different.
 Now I can take over really, what are you going to eat?
 How much?
-How often you don’t have the answers.
-You just been delivered food and you’ve simply been eating it.
+How often you don’t have the answers?
+You’ve just been delivered food and you’ve simply been eating it.
 That’s why that doesn’t work long term.
-I don’t provide incentive for quick loss, quick weight loss.
-I want People to lose weight slowly.
+I don’t provide incentives for quick loss, quick weight loss.
+I want people to lose weight slowly.
 They don’t want to.
 It took them years and years and years to put on.

 Oh, there’s no question.
 Um, I’ll tell you the hardest part and whether it’s food or whether it’s mechanical dysfunction of the spine.
 The same problem exists.
 People think they’re well, when what happens?
 The symptom goes away.
 Right, the last thing to come.
 The very last thing is the symptom. people’s bodies begin breaking down, breaking down, breaking down breaking down without symptoms.

-The body accommodates, does all these things to try to handle this ridiculous load.
-And when it finally reaches a point where it can handle it anymore symptoms develops Symptoms are the last thing to come.
+The body accommodates and does all these things to try to handle this ridiculous load.
+And when it finally reaches a point where it can handle it any more symptoms develop Symptoms are the last thing to come.
 What’s the first thing to go? symptoms?
 So the underlying problems still can be there.
 But now that you’ve reduced, let’s say inflammation, which is creating the symptom, the underlying mechanical problem can still be there.

 So maybe there’s muscle imbalance.
-Maybe the joints still isn’t moving properly, but there’s no symptom.
-So they’re under the concept, ah, with the impression Ah, he’s fixed me.
+Maybe the joints still aren’t moving properly, but there’s no symptom.
+So they’re under the concept, ah, with the impression, Ah, he’s fixed me.
 He’s wonderful or she’s wonderful.
 I’m fixed, no more pain.
 That doesn’t determine the end.

 If you begin to start losing weight.
 Your health issue hasn’t been corrected.
-Some of your weight issue has, but your health issues still is unresolved.
+Some of your weight issues have, but your health issues still are unresolved.
 Yeah, it takes a process.
 It takes time.
-And you have to be willing to put the time in, otherwise it won’t work.
+And you have to be willing to put the time in, otherwise, it won’t work.

 I like that distinction about it’s the symptom that comes with Last, it’s a symptom that goes away first.
 And a lot of things occur before the symptom that we’re not aware of, or we don’t notice, or we think he’s normal.
 And it’s just like we said, like, if we go to a chiropractor one session, we go back, we sit in the same chair in the same way that we’ve done in the last five years.

 Well, pretty quickly, the same thing is gonna happen again.
-Same with weight loss, if we reward ourselves with that treat.
-We’re going to potentially move down that path of achieving the same outcome, which was the yo yo part of the diet, right?
+Same with weight loss, if we reward ourselves with that treatment.
+We’re going to potentially move down that path of achieving the same outcome, which was the yo-yo part of the diet, right?

 So my system doesn’t include that my system lets you decide what foods you’re going to eat.
-You’ll have your own list that you create a foods you like.
-That’s why it works long term.
-And there’s carbohydrates and there’s proteins and there’s fats.
+You’ll have your own list that you create foods you like.
+That’s why it works long-term.
+And there are carbohydrates and there are proteins and there are fats.

 yeah, because this is a huge assumption.
-People think that when they lose weight, and they transition their bodies from this large size to what society considers is a very good, healthy standard size.
+People think that when they lose weight, they transition their bodies from this large size to what society considers to be a very good, healthy standard size.
 They assume their lives will transition into these new lives.
-They won’t, unless they take the steps to create changes in their life.
+They won’t unless they take the steps to create changes in their life.
 Simply losing weight doesn’t make most people happy.

 What it does is it makes them thinner, living the same lives they lived in the past and they want Due to themselves, I just lost all this weight.
 I just this is an amazing thing I just undertook very few people are able to do this.
 Why am I still so unhappy?
 It’s because you also have to focus on your life.
 It’s not just about weight.
 And that’s why I always make the foundation health and what’s part of health, social living interaction with people.
 It’s not just about food and exercise.

-That’s a very important starting number, regardless whether you’re embarrassed or not.
-And the reason that’s so important is because as you begin exercising, you will if you’re doing it properly, start redistributing lean body mass, you’ll be increasing that and you’ll be reducing body fat.
+That’s a very important starting number, regardless of whether you’re embarrassed or not.
+And the reason that’s so important is that as you begin exercising, you will if you’re doing it properly, start redistributing lean body mass, you’ll be increasing that and you’ll be reducing body fat.

 So two people, one person who’s overweight and one person who’s a healthy weight, doing the same exercise, we’ll call it a robot.
 Well, bicycle riding at the same speed for the same duration will burn different amounts of calories, the healthier person will burn more calories.